tuglaw/GMLauncher/README.md

 (example: <Steam folder>\steamapps\common\HITMAN2\Server)

 5. Run the "npm install.bat" in the “Server” folder to install all NodeJS dependencies (you can delete the file after)

+6. You might need to reboot your machine.